TomLXXVI/python-hvac/docs/examples/heating_load_calc/example_01/info.md

         )
 ```

-After all spaces are created, as a final step 4, we need to further configure
+After all spaces are created, as the final grand step 4, we need to further
-the heated spaces by adding the building elements that surround them.
-Here, only
+configure the heated spaces by adding the building elements that surround them.
-the programming code for the configuration of the kitchen and dining room is
+Here, only the programming code for the configuration of the kitchen and dining
-shown.
+room is shown.
 ```python
     def _config_kitchen_and_dining_room(self) -> None:
         # add exterior wall at the north side of the kitchen and dining room